juanbsosa/OpenGeocoding/README.md

 docker ps --filter "status=running"
 ```

 All done!
 We can now start making queries to our server, as long as it is active.
-In the "scripts" folder of this repository we provide youw with code to make queries from Python or R. Let's start geocoding!
+In the [scripts](./scripts/) folder of this repository we provide youw with code to make queries from Python or R. Let's start geocoding!